Study Weiss et al. (1999): study US 1996

 - Our Classification

 - Participants were asked to complete the CMR mood checklist in a daily diary 4 times each day for 16 working days: in the morning when they arrived at work, in the midmorning, in midafternoon, before leaving work at the end of the day.
 64 observations per respondent.
 Positive affect sub-scale.
 Current Mood Report (CMR), Larsen 1990, Gottman 1981 scale.

 M = 0.30; SD = 0.12

 Number of observation = 68

-- Changes in daily activity level at work as assessed in diaries during 16 days.
+- Variability in daily pleasantness of mood at work over 16 days.

 Cyclical aspects of mood reports were examined by spectral analysis which is a technique for examining the underlying cycles in a series of data collected over time by testing the relative "fit" of cycles of varying frequencies.
 It is plotted in a spectral density plot with the x axis representing the different potential frequencies in a series and the y axis representing an assessment of relative fit or importance.